Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Back Support 4.1 Comfortable, but less structured upright

-Cooling / Breathability 4.0 Comfortable, but fabric choice will matter
+Cooling 4.0 Comfortable, but fabric choice matters

 Durability 4.5 Solid base; pillows need occasional fluffing

-Layout Practicality 4.6 Deep footprint needs room to breathe
+Layout Practicality 4.6 Deep footprint needs room

-Ease of Movement / Repositioning 4.2 Less snappy to reposition when you’re perched
+Repositioning 4.2 Less snappy when perched

-Cleaning 4.2 Low clearance limits quick under-sofa cleanup
+Cleaning 4.2 Low clearance limits under-sofa cleanup

-Value 4.4 Excellent lounge comfort, premium price
+Value 4.4 Excellent lounge comfort in a premium tier

 Overall Score 4.3 Best for committed loungers